About « San Oo Aung’s Weblog

 “Ignorance and prejudice are the handmaidens of propaganda… Our mission therefore is to confront ignorance with knowledge, bigotry with tolerance, and isolation with outstretched hand of generosity.
 Racism can, will and must be defeated.
 Almost every country in the world suffers prejudice among its own people, either racial discrimination, xenophobia or religious intolerance.”

-The importance of overcoming misunderstandings and animosities between the people of different
+The importance of overcoming misunderstandings and animosities between the people of different beliefs and cultural traditions is through peaceful dialogue and mutual respect.

 My favourite speech